nistring/VitalRecoder_ANI/README.md

-# Vital Monitor
+# VitalRecoder_ANI

 ## Overview
-Vital Monitor is a Python-based tool for processing and analyzing vital sign data from medical monitoring systems.
-It calculates key clinical parameters including Analgesia Nociception Index (ANI) and Surgical Pleth Index (SPI) from ECG and PPG signals.
+VitalRecoder_ANI is a Python-based tool for processing and analyzing vital sign data from medical monitoring systems ([VitalRecoder](https://vitaldb.net/)) to calculate key clinical parameters including [Analgesia Nociception Index (ANI)](https://ieeexplore.ieee.org/document/5332598) and Surgical Pleth Index (SPI) from ECG and PPG signals.
+We have implemented the ANI formula in ```ani.py``` and confirmed that the calculated ANI values strongly correlate with those produced by commercial software.

 ## Features
 - **ECG Processing**: Cleans and processes ECG signals for reliable analysis